dienerpatrick/PMCT_SUB/README.md

 **note:** *maybe additional missing packages are required!*

-We highly recommend to install all the requirements in a new conda environment!
+I highly recommend to install all the requirements in a conda environment!
 If this is not familiar to you, refer to 	[here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 ## File Structure